Oscar Gonzalez Player Props: Guardians vs. Blue Jays

 Oscar Gonzalez At The Plate

-- Gonzalez has two doubles, two triples, a home run and five walks while hitting .227.
+- Gonzalez has two doubles, two triples, a home run and five walks while batting .218.

-- He has hit a home run in one of 31 games, and in 1% of his plate appearances.
+- In 50.0% of his games this season (16 of 32), Gonzalez has picked up at least one hit, and in five of those games (15.6%) he recorded at least two.

-- Gonzalez has driven in a run in four games this season (12.9%), including one multiple-RBI game.
+- In four games this season, Gonzalez has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven of 31 games so far this year.
+- He has scored in seven of 32 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.